On this page10 sections

 Embeddings run locally via @huggingface/transformers using sentence-transformers/all-MiniLM-L6-v2 (384 dimensions, quantised, lazy-loaded on first use).
 No API keys, no outbound network calls.
 The first analysis_store or semantic analysis_query in a fresh process pays a one-time model warm-up cost.

-All five belong to the ANALYSIS tool category, gated by requiresVectorStorage. analysis_ingest and analysis_act call the upstream API; the others operate purely on the local pgvector tables.
+All six belong to the ANALYSIS tool category, gated by requiresVectorStorage. analysis_ingest and analysis_act call the upstream API; the others operate purely on the local pgvector tables.

 analysis_ingest